-This position reports to the Law Library Director and is responsible for the technical services operations of the Westminster Law Library, including acquisitions, cataloging and metadata services, and e-resource management.
-This position currently has supervisory responsibility for a part-time staff member as well as the technical services work of the law library’s student workers, and this position will play a leading role in the continuing implementation of a next-generation library management system (LMS).
-This position also assists in the management of the law library’s day-to-day operations as a part of a three-person library management team, along with the Director and the Assistant Director, which includes key areas such as strategic planning, assessment, communication, personnel development, technological needs, and resource allocation.
+A member of the Westminster Law Library’s management team, reporting to the Associate Dean of Law Library and Information Science, the Head of Technical Services is responsible for the technical services operations of the Westminster Law Library, including acquisitions, cataloging and metadata services, and e-resource management.
+This position currently has supervisory responsibility for the technical services work of a part-time staff member and student workers trained to assist with technical services.
+This position assists in the management of the law library’s day-to-day operations as part of a four-person library management team, along with the Associate Dean, the Assistant Director, and the Head of Access Services, and involves key areas of responsibility such as strategic planning, assessment, communication, personnel development, technological needs, and resource allocation.

-- Plan, develop, coordinate, oversee, and participate in the technical services functions of the law library, including acquisitions, cataloging and metadata services, and e-resource management.
+- Plan, coordinate, oversee, and actively participate in the day-to-day technical services functions of the law library, including acquisitions, cataloging and metadata services, and e-resource management.
 This includes setting new policies, procedures, and workflows, as well as regular evaluation of the effectiveness of such services.

-- Participate in the law library’s management team, along with the Director and the Assistant Director, which manages the law library’s day-to-day operations.
+- Participate in the law library’s management team, along with the Associate Dean, the Assistant Director, and the Head of Access Services, who collectively manage the law library’s day-to-day operations.

 - Lead the law library’s continuing implementation of a next-generation library management system, including better configuration and utilization of the acquisitions and cataloging modules.

-- Work closely with the Director in areas such as technical services planning, budgeting, monitoring, and assessment.
+- Work closely with the Associate Dean in areas such as technical services planning, budgeting, monitoring, and assessment.
+This includes regular financial tracking, reconciliation, and forecasting.

-- Participate on the law library’s collection development team and engage in regular evaluation of the law library’s collection priorities.
+- Lead the law library’s collection development team, collection development meetings, and collection-related projects, and engage in regular evaluation of the law library’s collection and collection priorities.

 - Stay abreast of new developments in library technical services.